phpearth/group-cover/README.md

 ## About

-This repository holds graphics and instructions for the cover photo of the International Facebook group.
+This repository holds graphics and instructions for the cover photo of the International PHP Facebook group.

 ## Contributing cover photo